 Come on, come on, I know I saw a few quarters in here the other day.
 There has—

 Someone knocked.
-I rolled my eyes, cursing under my breath.
+I rolled my eyes and swore under my breath.
 I didn’t have any student appointments this afternoon, so whoever this was, they’d better hope it was quick.

 “It’s open.”
 I continued rifling around for change as the door opened.
 I wasn’t out to be rude, but damn it, I needed that Red Bull stat.